publishpress/publishpress-series/readme.txt

 Have fun - and get writing those series!!

 == ChangeSet ==
+2.0.5 - Contains the following bug fixes:

+* PHP error that was reported on the Manage Series page affecting certain installs.
+* .rss validation warning for series archive feeds (thanks to http://oriolrius.cat/blog/2008/04/25/problema-al-rss-del-wordpress-solucionat/)
+* some typo fixes with readme.txt file
+* updating readme.txt to reflect that Organize Series works with WordPress 2.5.1

 2.0.4 - This is a pretty significant changeset that fixes some things with the Series Table of Contents page:

 *  Series Table of Contents page now returns the correct header ('200').
 It was returning '400' before the fix. [see this thread](http://unfoldingneurons.com/forums/topic/error-404).